Riviera Nayarit Mexico Green Initiatives Recognized

 Riviera Nayarit is the first place in Mexico with certification of Clean Beaches by The Mexican Institute of Ruling and Verification; 2 is the second level of certification that is the highest granted until now, this 2011 Mexico’s Pacific Treasure has 5 certifications of the 13 granted in the country until now.

 In addition to the seemingly white to golden sand beaches, Riviera Nayarit prides itself in its ecological wonders that flourish in the area.
 The destination is a special gem where travelers can get closer to nature and understand the importance of preserving this precious resource.

-The state of Nayarit has a territory of 16,719.856 square miles, placing it from smallest to largest at the tenth place in Mexico, it is home of 7 natural reserves:
+The state of Nayarit has a territory of 16,719.856 square miles, placing it from smallest to largest as the tenth place in Mexico, it is home of 7 natural reserves including:

-The Sierra de Vallejo Biosphere State Reserve, of deep wild vegetation.
+- The Sierra de Vallejo Biosphere State Reserve, comprised of deep wild vegetation.